 CRAFT Family Support

-Recovery for Families.
-When a loved one is affected by substance use disorder everyone is affected.
-The Overdose Lifeline CRAFT Family Support Program is an evidence-based model designed to provide the loved ones with tools and support to assist in the family’s recovery and help their loved one affected by addiction /substance use disorder find health and wellness.
+When a loved one is affected by substance use disorder everyone around them is affected, including their family.
+The CRAFT Family Support program is designed to provide those families with the tools and support needed to intervene and help loved ones with substance use disorder recover.

-The CRAFT (Community Reinforcement and Family Training) program is a non-confrontational evidence-based intervention that helps family and friends develop effective strategies for helping their loved one who is struggling with substance use disorder and for feeling better themselves.
+The CRAFT (Community Reinforcement and Family Training) program is a non-confrontational, evidence-based intervention for helping families affected by addiction.
+It helps individuals to develop effective strategies for helping a loved one struggling with substance use disorder seek treatment, and for coping themselves.

 7 of 10 Loved Ones

-enter into treatment as a result of CRAFT
+enter addiction treatment as a result of the CRAFT model

 Find Indiana CRAFT groups

-Interested in finding an Indiana CRAFT facilitator and group for yourself, a family, friend or loved one?
-Visit our CRAFT Indiana Facilitators Directory and find a trained facilitator in your area.
+Interested in finding an Indiana CRAFT group for yourself, a family, friend or loved one?
+Visit our CRAFT Indiana Facilitators Directory and find a trained facilitator in your community.

-The CRAFT program was developed by Robert Meyers, PhD, and is a scientifically based intervention designed to help families or what Dr. Meyers refers to as concerned significant others (CSOs) to engage treatment resistant individuals into treatment.
-CRAFT has been studied and proven effective in getting individuals into treatment.
+The CRAFT program was developed by Robert Meyers, PhD, and is a scientifically based intervention designed to help families engage addiction treatment-resistant individuals into treatment.
+CRAFT has been studied and proven effective in getting addicted individuals into treatment.